 Rewind back a few years ago, when I started thinking about redoing the whole kitchen.
 I wasn't sure if the money was in the budget, but I justified that maybe it would add value to the house.
 I started looking at all the farmhouse sink options.
 I quickly found that my beloved apron front sink wasn't going to be cheap.
 It seemed the average price for a nice, heavy ceramic sink was around $700!
 That just seemed like a little too much for a sink.

-That is until I found out about the IKEA sink.
+That is until I found out about the IKEA farmhouse sink.
 It looked beautiful and was less than $300.
 I heard that a new IKEA was coming to St. Louis, so I was determined that as soon as it opened I would be there to buy my new sink.

 In the meantime, I started researching how to install it and other specifics.
 The whole process wasn't too reassuring.
 I found out we would definitely have to do some cabinet and countertop modifications to house the new sink.
-I knew it was a little beyond our DIY capabilities, so when the store finally opened and I bought my new sink, in late 2015, I called an experienced carpenter (my cousin) to help us do the job.
+I knew it was a little beyond our DIY capabilities, so when the store finally opened and I bought my new farmhouse sink, in late 2015, I called an experienced carpenter (my cousin) to help us do the job.

 We ordered our quartz counter tops, which I wrote a review about, from IKEA.
 The purchase included free installation, so that part was all taken care of.

-Before they came to install the quartz, my cousin measured the area where the sink would sit, and cut the front of the cabinets to size.
+Before they came to install the IKEA quartz countertops, my cousin measured the area where the farmhouse sink would sit, and cut the front of the cabinets to size.
 The doors were too tall, so he had to remove the top trim on them, cut them to size and then add the trim back on.
 If you live in a house where the cabinets are relatively new, I imagine you could find shorter doors that are a similar style.
 Rebuilding the doors was the only option in our 1920s farmhouse.
 I'm pretty sure the cabinets are original to the house.

-He also built supports for the sink to sit on.
+He also built supports for the farmhouse sink to sit on.
 He basically just built a little table out of 2 by 4's.
 Maybe some modern houses would have the structural support necessary to hold the sink, but ours wasn't sturdy enough, especially after cutting the front.
-Plus, the double bowl sink is super heavy!
+Plus, the IKEA Domsjo double bowl sink is super heavy!